SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.24.
 TwoPowerLaw (Model)**

-Calculate an empirical functional form for SANS data characterized by two power laws.
+This model calculates an empirical functional form for SAS data characterized by two power laws.

 The returned value is scaled to units of |cm^-1|, absolute scale.

+*2.2.24.1.
+Definition*

-The scattering intensity *I(q)* is calculated by:
+The scattering intensity *I(q)* is calculated as

 .. image:: img/image218.JPG

-qc is the location of the crossover from one slope to the other.
-The scaling A, sets the overall intensity of the lower Q power law region.
-The scaling of the second power law region is scaled to match the first.
+where *qc* is the location of the crossover from one slope to the other.
+The scaling *coef_A* sets the overall intensity of the lower *q* power law region.
+The scaling of the second power law region is then automatically scaled to match the first.

-Be sure to enter the power law exponents as positive values.
+**NB: Be sure to enter the power law exponents as positive values!**

 For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF

-**Default input parameter values**

 ==============  ========  =============
 Parameter name  Units     Default value